rickithadi/bigduckmusic.com/src/pages/features/2021-01-03-top-20-singaporean-releases-of-2020.md

 \-

-With a blistering blend of industrial dance grooves, hard-hitting drum and bass beats, and hardcore punk-esque vocals over a cathartically driving noise-rock aesthetic, up-and-coming [Syndicate](https://www.syndicate.sg/) producer deformed masterfully warps colorful synths and demented samples in what sounds like a signature sound in the making.
+With a blistering blend of industrial dance grooves, hard-hitting drum and bass beats, and hardcore punk-esque vocals over a cathartically driving noise-rock aesthetic, up-and-coming [Syndicate](https://www.syndicate.sg/) producer deformed masterfully warps colourful synths and demented samples in what sounds like a signature sound in the making.

 ### Listen to *LATE TO THE LOUDNESS WAR* here: